Michael Ryder: Return to Montreal

 During his second year with the Stars in the lockout shortened 2012–13 season, Ryder was traded back to the Montreal Canadiens, along with a third round pick in the 2013 NHL Entry Draft, in exchange for Erik Cole.

 New Jersey Devils

 On July 5, 2013, Ryder signed a two-year, $7 million contract with the New Jersey Devils.
-Due to the Devils policy under Lou Lamoriello of numbers above 40 being prohibited, Ryder switched from wearing sweater 73 to 17 during his tenure with the club.
+Due to the Devils' policy under Lou Lamoriello of numbers above 40 being prohibited, Ryder switched from wearing sweater 73 to 17 during his tenure with the club.

 After starting strongly in the 2013–14 season with 16 goals, Ryder struggled in the second half of the season, with only 2 goals after January 11, 2014.

-January 16, 2015 Ryder played in his 800th NHL Game, Devils fell 5-1 to the Anaheim Ducks at the Honda Center in Anaheim.
+January 16, 2015, Ryder played in his 800th NHL game, with the Devils falling 5-1 to the Anaheim Ducks at the Honda Center in Anaheim.

 End of career

 Ryder's 237 goals and 484 total points in the NHL are records for players born in Newfoundland and Labrador, making him the province's most successful hockey player ever.

-June 10,2017 Michael Ryder was inducted into Hockey NL's Hall of Fame.
+June 10, 2017 Michael Ryder was inducted into Hockey NL's Hall of Fame.